AlexMaron/CI-CD-k8s-gitlab/README.md

 Warning: Ansible playbooks support only Ubuntu 20.04.
 - Configure Vagrantfile for your purposes.
 (Ansible playbooks writes for using only Ubuntu v20.04, with other distributions it's will not work.)
 - Configure Ansible inventory file using hostnames of created hosts.
 - Configure Ansible variables.
 Default variables path: ./provisioning/ansible/group_vars/all/all.yml (Also this directory contains encrypted by ansible-vault file "secret.yml".
-If you want start playbook without secret you are needed to define following variables[pookie link](#pookie) )
+If you want start playbook without secret you are needed to define [following variables](#secrets) )
 - Configure Ansible variables for roles.
 Path: ./provisioning/ansible/kubernetes.yml
 - If you are using ansible-vault secrest

-<a name="pookie">Secret Variables</a>
+<a name="secrets">Secret Variables</a>
 default_password: "examplePass"
 email: "jeronimo8008@gmail.com"